X-wing fighter

-The X-wing starfighter is a name applied to a family of fictional spacecraft manufactured by the Incom Corporation and later the Incom-FreiTek Corporation from the Star Wars franchise.
-Named for the distinctive shape made when its s-foils (wings) are in attack position, the X-wing was a class of starfighter used by the Rebel Alliance in their conflict with the Galactic Empire.
-It made its theatrical debut, as the T-65B model, in Star Wars (1977) as the spacecraft piloted by Luke Skywalker and the Red Squadron when Luke destroyed the Death Star.
-The starfighter featured extensively in the Star Wars original trilogy and in the Expanded Universe that followed, and has been merchandised as a variety of toys and models.
+The X-wing starfighter is a series of fictional spacecraft in the Star Wars franchise.
+Named for the distinctive shape made when its "s-foil" wings are in attack position, the X-wing is used by the Rebel Alliance in their conflict with the Galactic Empire.
+It made its theatrical debut in Star Wars (1977), and Luke Skywalker flies one in the climactic battle to destroy the Death Star.
+A new X-wing model is introduced in The Force Awakens (2015) as a vessel flown by Resistance pilots like Poe Dameron against the First Order and Sith Eternal.
+Other X-wing models appear throughout various Star Wars television shows, games, books, and other media.
+X-wing replicas and toys, as well as an eponymous flight simulator game, have been produced and sold by many companies.

-Starting with The Force Awakens (2015), a new model of X-wing was introduced, which has gone on to play a prominent role in the Star Wars sequel trilogy.
-The T-70 X-wing, flown by the Resistance in their fight against the First Order, is depicted as the successor to the T-65.
-Although described as being an improvement over the original, in the expanded literature this new X-wing is itself considered outdated, having been replaced by the T-85 X-wing in the New Republic's defense fleet.
-The T-85 X-wing made its first appearance in the TV series Star Wars Resistance (2018).
+Production

 Origin and design

 Colin Cantwell sketched and built models that eventually became the final X-wing fighter in Star Wars.
 The X-wings were designed to appear more "traditional" than the Empire's TIE fighters.
-ILM built miniatures in various scales, with wing markings indicating which prop represented which pilot.
+Industrial Light & Magic (ILM) built miniatures in various scales, with wing markings indicating which prop represented which pilot.
 When ILM fell behind on generating X-wing footage, Star Wars creator/director George Lucas and his editors temporarily used World War II dogfight footage for initial editing cuts.
 Each X-wing model was built around a hollow core made from surgical tubing, which allowed lighting, cooling, and electrical connectors for the wing motors to be installed and maintained.
-The cockpit windows were made from faceted glass so that accurate reflections could be filmed.
+The cockpit windows were made from faceted glass so accurate reflections could be filmed.
 Although the movie's initial script and novelization describe the X-wings as belonging to "Blue squadron", limitations in bluescreen photography led to the markings on the filming models, as well as the fictional squadron affiliation being changed to red.

 In addition to miniatures, special effects expert John Stears and his crew made a single, full-size X-wing for scenes in the Rebels' Yavin 4 base hangar; combined with cardboard cutouts and careful editing, the Rebels appear to have dozens of fighters.
 The production crew also made a full-size X-wing cockpit that was used for all actors; the astromech droid visible behind each actor was changed for each starfighter.
 Background noise pitch and tone also varied between X-wings to further differentiate the characters piloting them.